Impact of COVID-19

 As a nonprofit organization, we pride ourselves on giving back to our community through a variety of events supporting worthy causes and local youth.

 Our community of passionate people inspire each other to reach their goals everyday.
 We host two weekly run clubs on Mondays and Saturdays, which aim to motivate people to run consistently and stay involved in our community.
 Beyond the events and races that we host, run club members have a group of training partners.
 Most importantly, every runner that interacts with Boston Road Runners becomes a friend.
 Our run clubs are free, consistent, and open to all.
 Everyone is welcomed with open arms, regardless of ability or experience.
 We have six ambassadors that help make this supportive environment possible.
 BRR ambassadors are energetic leaders that represent our organization and encapsulate our mission.
 They inspire our runners, such as through motivational posts on social media of their own running pursuits.

 “BRR is an excellent organization!
 When I first came to Boston as a freshman in pharmacy school I struggled with finding a group that I really connected with and with running accountability!
-BRR has given me some of the best couple of years of my life here in Boston and I am grateful for the new friends and good times!” -Leah C.
+BRR has given me some of the best couple of years of my life here in Boston and I am grateful for the new friends and good times!” - Leah Cherry, BRR Ambassador

 We want to encourage kids to run to help them stay active and learn how fun exercising can be.
 To make this happen, all of our road races have discounts for runners aged 18 and under.
 We also put on special community youth races.
-All expenses are paid for by BRR and are free for our youth runners.
 In 2019, we partnered with Mendell Elementary School of Boston Public Schools to host the Mendell Mile.
 This untimed race invited children in grades 1-5 to run 1 mile.
 We had a total of 206 children running at this event alone.
 It is our goal to make all of our events free for our youth runners in the future.

 Run Club Community